Margot Robbie wears pink Golden Globes dress inspired by Barbie Signature 1977 Superstar doll

 "I just woke up and thought, 'Maybe this would be appropriate tonight,'" Robbie said on the red carpet.

-While Robbie wore pink, "Barbie" director Greta Gerwig wore black to Sunday night's show.
+While Robbie wore pink, "Barbie" director Greta Gerwig — nominated for best director — wore black to Sunday night's show.

 Robbie has worn "Barbie" pink to several events.
 The actress also wore pink on the pink (not red) carpet during the European premiere of "Barbie."